Loi Group Topics

-We investigate how the bulk and interfacial properties of perovskite film influence the device performance by control the processing condition and optimizing the interfacial materials.
-Combining SEM/AFM measurements with steady state and time resolved photoluminescence study, the variation of device performance are correlated with the bulk and interfacial properties of perovskite film.
-(Shuyan Shao)
+We investigate how the bulk and interfacial properties of the perovskite film influences the device performance by controlling the processing condition and optimizing the interfacial materials.
+Combining SEM/AFM measurements with steady state and time resolved photoluminescence study, the variation of device performance is correlated with the bulk and interfacial properties of the perovskite film.
+(Shuyan Shao, Sampson Adjokatse, Bart Groeneveld)

 Optical spectroscopy is a very powerful, non-destructive tool to investigate excited state dynamics following photoexcitation in a broad range of semiconducting materials.
 We are able to carry out absorption spectroscopy, steady-state and time-resolved photoluminescence spectroscopy, pump-probe measurements and confocal microscopy on a range of materials which can be either in solution, as films, single crystals or in working devices such as solar cells and transistors.
 From these measurements, we gain information about fundamental electronic processes, interfaces (if any) as well as the (electronic) environment.

 (1) Charge generation and transfer processes in organic semiconductors